The best gaming PCs in 2021 | CNN Underscored

 - Storage: 1TB SSD, 2TB HDD

-MSI Aegis RS (11TE-089US Gaming) has the largest desktop enclosure out of any gaming desktop we tested, but it’s arguably the best looking as well.
+MSI Aegis RS (11TE-089US Gaming) has the largest desktop enclosure of any gaming desktop we tested, but it’s arguably the best looking as well.
 It’s loaded with high-end components that can keep up with current AAA titles like Call of Duty or Dirt 5, but is well spec’d enough that it should survive the upcoming onslaught that is Halo Infinite later this year.
 The total cost of the build we tested tallies up to $2,499, and while that may sound like a lot, it’s a very competitive price for a high-end desktop.

 Inside and out, the entire Aegis RS build is made up of MSI components.
 The matte black housing has three RGB fans in the front and another RGB fan inside the case that keeps the liquid running through the CPU cooler at a reasonable temperature.